 Doverdoggies prefers to care for small groups of dogs.
 We do not do large pack walks or play sessions.
-I socialise dogs in a controlled situation in the day care centre, garden, and on the walks.
-Your dog's safety is my prime concern.
+We socialise dogs in a controlled situation in the day care centre, garden, and on the walks.
+Your dog's safety is our prime concern.

-This means your dog will get my full attention and will be safely exercised and socialised in a varied and fun environment
+This means your dog will get our full attention and will be safely exercised and socialised in a varied and fun environment

 TO MAKE AN ENQUIRY CALL DOVER DOGGIES ON 07713 287 392

 DOGWALKING £10.00 PER 1 HOUR WALK ,£8.00 PER 30 MINUTE WALK